typoland/InstancesCalculator/README.md

 The **axesmatrix** JSON syntax is a subset of the above syntax, but instead of one `value` element, it uses a list of `values`.
 Each `values` list lists the values of a given axis instance on each “edge” of the design space.

 For example: in 3 dimensional space  [weight, width, contrast], axis weight has four egdes:
-00 - minimum width ,  minimum contrast
+- 00 - minimum width , minimum contrast
-01 - minimum width, maximum contrast
+- 01 - minimum width, maximum contrast
-10 - maximum width, minimum contras
+- 10 - maximum width, minimum contrast
-11 - maximum width, maximum contrast
+- 11 - maximum width, maximum contrast

-Each edge has to have different `style value`.
-It's a main reason why I made this software.
+Each edge could have different `style value`.
+(It's a main reason why I made this software.)

-Each 4-dimensional space axis has 8 edges, so it needs 8 values Each 5-dimensional space axis has 15 edges, so it needs 8 values
+Each 4-dimensional space axis has 8 edges, so it needs 8 values.
+Each 5-dimensional space axis has 16 edges, so it needs 16 values.

-Order of values is a `binary zero for minimum, binary one for maximum` , bit order is the same as an order of defined axes.
+Order of values is a `binary 0 for minimum, binary 1 for maximum` , bit order is the same as an order of defined axes, but `bit` of actual axis is removed. (look up on example, 00, 01, 10, 11)

 __in short__: number of `values` in each `axisInstances` entry must be equal `2^(dimensions - 1)`; 2 for 2-dimensional, 4 for 3-dimensional, 8 for 4-dimensional designspace.

 if parameter `distribution` is used , values between first and last style could be set to whatever, they don't count, but array must have proper (1, 2, 4, 8, 16...) number of whatevers.

-There can also be an experimental parameter `distribution`, which causes exponential disribution of styles. `distribution = 1` makes linear spaces between styles .
+There can also be an experimental parameter `distribution`, which causes exponential disribution of styles. `distribution = 1` makes linear spaces between styles.

 `calculate_instances` and `ShowMeInstances` takes this JSON as input: